MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-addfilewithranges.md

 ---
 title: bitsadmin addfilewithranges
-description: Windows Commands topic for **bitsadmin addfilewithranges** - adds a file to the specified job.
-BITS downloads the specified ranges from the remote file.
+description: Windows Commands topic for bitsadmin addfilewithranges, which adds a file to the specified job.
+BITS downloads the specified ranges from the remote file. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: df0ce0bf-dff1-4a48-a16f-fd2f4d5f7189

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: df0ce0bf-dff1-4a48-a16f-fd2f4d5f7189
 author: coreyp-at-msft